sfeister/peridigm/README.md

 The [2012 Peridigm Users' Guide](https://www.semanticscholar.org/paper/Peridigm-Users%27-Guide-v1.0.0-Report-Parks/5d9a21c3aa334ce182682c4c0c3e717d3bf156ac) gives a different overview, with more details on certain topics.

-A [Peridigm Installation Guide](https://elib.dlr.de/126321) may also be helpful, and complements what is overviewed below with more detail for specific systems.

 [YouTube Tutorial Videos](https://www.youtube.com/channel/UCp6JvW8EJYE-Bglh8sAiIzA) are also available by the community of users.

 Further details on software for computational peridynamics can be found in the [Roadmap for Peridynamic Software Implementation](https://www.osti.gov/biblio/1226115-roadmap-peridynamic-software-implementation)

+During installation, you might find that this [Peridigm Installation Guide](https://elib.dlr.de/126321) complements what is overviewed in the sections above.

 ## Team